This post may include affiliate links; for details, see our disclosure policy.

 - Kosher salt and fresh ground black pepper

-- Thinly slice the onion.
-Shred the cabbage (see the video tutorial below!).
+- Shred the cabbage (see the video tutorial!).
+Thinly slice the onion.
 Peel and thinly slice the apples.
 Mince the garlic.

-- In a Dutch oven or large pot, heat 1 tablespoon of olive oil over medium high heat.
+- In a Dutch oven or large pot, heat the olive oil over medium high heat.
 Saute the onion until soft, around 5 minutes.

-- Add the cabbage, apples, garlic, apple cider vinegar, red wine vinegar, apple cider, caraway seeds, and salt and pepper.
+- Add the cabbage, apples, garlic, apple cider vinegar, red wine vinegar, apple cider, port or sherry (optional), caraway seeds, and a bit of salt and pepper.
 Cover and cook on low heat until the cabbage is tender, around 15 to 20 minutes.

 - Allow to cool a bit, and season with additional salt and pepper to taste.